 Pedestrian access to several bus stops is difficult due to the lack of sidewalks and street connectivity.
 The east and west ends of OR 8 in the rural areas provide limited sidewalks.
 Many roadways connecting to OR 8 also lack sidewalks for riders to access bus stops.
 Existing sidewalks and bus stop locations are shown in Figure 3-2.
 Neighborhoods south of OR 8 require long walking distances to bus stops due to poor street connectivity.
-There are large blocks south of OR 8, between S 4th and
+There are large blocks south of OR 8, between S 4th and 10th Avenue, S 14th and 20th Avenue and S 20th and 26th Avenue, created by infrequent rail line crossings.

-4 2000 Highway Capacity Manual, Transportation Research Board, 2000, Chapter 27.
+5 2000 Highway Capacity Manual, Transportation Research Board, 2000, Chapter 27.